HowardChao/Bioinformatics/README.md

 3. **GeneMark_License_Download**

     * A simple python script.
 Using Selenium and Chrome browser to automatically download and update the gm_key_64 key.

+(For more information, find out in each folder's README.md)